Port Arthur Refinery

 The Motiva refinery is an oil refinery located in Port Arthur, Texas.
-It is the second largest oil refinery in the United States.
+It is the largest oil refinery in the United States.

 The first processing units of the Port Arthur Refinery were constructed in 1902 by the Texas Company, later Texaco.
 The roots of this refinery can be traced to the Spindletop oil boom near Beaumont, Texas.
 It came into operation in 1903.
 Port Arthur is in eastern Texas on the Gulf of Mexico.
 At certain points during its lifespan, it was considered the flagship refinery of Texaco.

 On January 1, 1989, Saudi Refining, Inc. purchased 50% of the Port Arthur refinery (and two others) from Texaco to form a joint venture with Texaco called Star Enterprise.
 In 2001, Texaco was purchased by Chevron.
 Shortly thereafter Chevron's interest in this refinery (and two others) was sold to Shell on February 13, 2002.
 This new joint venture was called Motiva Enterprises LLC.
 Until 2017, the Motiva Port Arthur Refinery was a joint venture with a 50% ownership between Shell Oil Products US and Saudi Refining Inc. Shell Oil Products is part of Royal Dutch Shell.
 Saudi Refining is part of Saudi Aramco.
 Approximately 1,200 people are employed at the site.

 In March 2016, the joint venture between Shell and Saudi Aramco was set on course to dissolve, and this refinery is now controlled by Saudi Aramco effective May 1, 2017.

 The completion of the expansion of the Port Arthur Refinery, officially celebrated on 31 May 2012, increased its crude oil capacity to 600,000 barrels per day – making it the largest refinery in the US.
 The expansion added 325,000 barrels per day of capacity.
 As of May 2016 the refinery has reached a maximum capacity of 630,000 barrels per day.

 This refinery can process a wide range of crude inputs, including tight oil and heavy, sour, and acid crudes.
 Initially, the crude it processed came from Saudi Arabia, but it has since expanded to work with other countries, based on where the oil is available.
 The refinery supplies gasoline, diesel, aviation fuels, and high quality base oils to customers in the US.

-2015 United Steelworkers Strike
+2015 United Steelworkers strike

 On February 1, 2015 United Steelworks union members went on strike after the union rejected oil producers' (like Shell and ExxonMobil) fifth offer.
 This event was the first large-scale walkout in the industry in 35 years.
 Union representatives called on oil companies to improve safety in (an) enforceable way.
 As a result, for the duration of the strike, Port Arthur Refinery was forced to implement the facility's strike contingency plan, calling for nonunion operators to operate the facility while negotiations continued.
 Nevertheless, according to local sources, the plant was forced to run at 50% capacity, including several units that were shut down for repairs.
 In mid-March 2015, representatives from both sides reached a four-year national agreement that ended the country-wide strike.